Activities CMA are involved in

 Motorcycles have their own class to race in and as it is DYO, “dial your own”, you do not need to be the fastest to win the race.
 Prizes and trophies for the winner and runner up are handed out after every third event.

-Competition and National events is also available for the more serious racers.
+Competition and National events are also available for more serious racers.
 These events are NZDRA sanctioned and several different motorcycle classes are available to race in.